Nevermind

-Nevermind became an unexpected critical and commercial success, hitting top 10 charts across the world.
-By January 1992, it reached number one on the US Billboard 200 and was selling approximately 300,000 copies a week.
-The lead single "Smells Like Teen Spirit" reached the top 10 of the US Billboard Hot 100 and went on to be inducted into the Grammy Hall of Fame.
-Its video was also heavily rotated on MTV.
+Nevermind became an unexpected critical and commercial success, reaching the top 10 on charts across the world.
+On January 11, 1992, it replaced Michael Jackson's Dangerous at the number one spot of the US Billboard 200 and was selling approximately 300,000 copies a week.
+The lead single, "Smells Like Teen Spirit", reached the Top 10 of the US Billboard Hot 100 and went on to be inducted into the Grammy Hall of Fame.
+Its music video was also heavily rotated on MTV.
 Three other successful singles were released: "Come as You Are", "Lithium", and "In Bloom".
-The album was voted the best album of the year in Pazz & Jop critics' poll, while "Smells Like Teen Spirit" also topped the single of the year and video of the year polls.
+The album was voted the best album of the year in Pazz & Jop critics' poll, while "Smells Like Teen Spirit" also topped the single-of-the-year and video-of-the-year polls.
 The album also garnered the band three Grammy Award nominations in total across the 34th and 35th Grammy Awards, including Best Alternative Music Album.

-Nevermind and its singles' success propelled Nirvana to being widely regarded as the biggest band of its time, with Cobain being dubbed by critics as the "voice of his generation.”
-The album brought grunge and alternative rock to a mainstream audience while ending the dominance of hair metal, drawing similarities to the early 1960s British Invasion of American popular music.
-It is also often credited with initiating a resurgence of interest in punk culture among teenagers and young adults of Generation X, becoming seminal to the counterculture of the 1990s.
-It has sold more than 30 million copies worldwide, making it one of the best-selling albums of all time.
-In March 1999, it was certified Diamond by the RIAA.
-Among the most acclaimed and influential albums in the history of music, Nevermind was added to the National Recording Registry in 2004 as "culturally, historically, or aesthetically significant", and is frequently ranked highly on lists of the greatest albums of all time.
+Nevermind propelled Nirvana into worldwide superstardom, with Cobain being dubbed the "voice of his generation".
+It brought grunge and alternative rock to a mainstream audience while accelerating the decline of hair metal, drawing similarities to the early 1960s British Invasion of American popular music.
+It is also often credited with initiating a resurgence of interest in punk culture among teenagers and young adults of Generation X. It has sold more than 30 million copies worldwide, making it one of the best-selling albums of all time.
+In 2024, it was certified 13× platinum by the Recording Industry Association of America (RIAA).
+Among the most acclaimed and influential albums in the history of music, Nevermind was added by the Library of Congress to the National Recording Registry in 2004 for being "culturally, historically, or aesthetically significant", and is frequently ranked highly on lists of the greatest albums of all time, including being ranked number six on Rolling Stone's 2020 and 2023 lists of the "500 Greatest Albums of All Time".
+The album has since been reissued with alternate takes and live performances.

 Background and early sessions

 In early 1990, Nirvana began planning their second album for their record company Sub Pop, tentatively titled Sheep.
 At the suggestion of Sub Pop head Bruce Pavitt, Nirvana selected Butch Vig as producer.
 The band particularly liked Vig's work with Killdozer.
 They traveled to Vig's Smart Studios in Madison, Wisconsin, and recorded from April 2 to 6, 1990.
 Most of the basic arrangements were complete, but songwriter Kurt Cobain was still working on lyrics and the band was unsure of which songs to record.
-Ultimately, eight were recorded, some of which appeared on Nevermind: "Imodium" (later renamed "Breed"), "Dive" (later released as the B-side to "Sliver"), "In Bloom", "Pay to Play" (later renamed "Stay Away"), "Sappy", "Lithium", "Here She Comes Now" (released on Velvet Underground Tribute Album: Heaven and Hell Volume 1), and "Polly".
+Ultimately, eight were recorded, some of which were later rerecorded for Nevermind: "Imodium" (later renamed "Breed"), "Dive" (later released as the B-side to "Sliver"), "In Bloom", "Pay to Play" (later renamed "Stay Away"), "Sappy", "Lithium", "Here She Comes Now" (released on Heaven & Hell: A Tribute to the Velvet Underground), and "Polly".